-9.4 Union Activity
+9.5 Union Activity

-The Society or any person acting on its behalf shall not seek by intimidation, by threat of dismissal or any other kind of threat or promise or by threat of imposition of a penalty to compel or to induce an employee to refrain from:
+The Society or any person acting on its behalf will not seek by intimidation, by threat of dismissal or any other kind of threat or promise or by threat of imposition of a penalty to compel or to induce an employee to refrain from:

-- (a) becoming or remaining a member or officer of the BCGEU; - (b) participation in any lawful activities of the BCGEU; - (c) exercising any right under this Agreement and the Labour Relations Code.
+- (a) becoming or remaining a member or officer of the BCGEU; - (b) participation in any lawful activities of the BCGEU; - (c) exercising any right under this agreement and the Labour Relations Code.

-9.5 Falsely Accused Employee Assistance
+9.6 Falsely Accused Employee Assistance

-Where a false accusation of child abuse or sexual misconduct, arising from a teacher performing his/her duties and responsibilities results in a teacher requiring assistance to deal with the negative effects of the allegation, the teacher and a staff representative will meet with two (2) members of administration and together they will establish a plan of assistance for the teacher and, where requested by the employee, provision of factual information to parents by the school.
+Where a false accusation of child abuse or sexual misconduct, arising from an employee performing his/her duties and responsibilities results in an employee requiring assistance to deal with the negative effects of the allegation, the employee and a staff representative will meet with two members of administration and together they will establish a plan of assistance for the employee and, where requested by the employee, provision of factual information to parents by the school.